Zoological-Society-of-London/rlpi/README.md

 ## Example data

-Within the example data are a number of 'infiles', these files (take a look at them!) contain links to other files arranged into groups and including weightings.
+Within the example data are a number of 'infiles'.
+These files (take a look at them!) contain links to other files arranged into groups and include weightings.

 For example **terrestrial_class_nearctic_infile.txt** which constructs an index for a single group contains: